damonCHC/DB_and_SQL_for_DS_with_Python/README.md

 # DB_and_SQL_for_DS_with_Python
-assistance to students who prefer sqlite3 instead of DB2 for final peer graded assignment
+Course: Database and SQL for data science with Python (week 5) Assistance to students who prefer sqlite3 instead of DB2 for final peer graded assignment